covalenthq/refiner/README.md

 ## <span id="rudder_intro">Introduction</span>

 The Refiner is a block specimen data processing and transformation framework (Rudder), the purpose of which is validated data transformation.
 Among many of the Refiners outputs feasible, the Block Result is one.
-The block result is a one-to-one representation of block data returned from an RPC call to a blockchain node along with a few extra field captures like the [State Specimen](https://github.com/covalenthq/bsp-agent#state-specimen) and few others likes all `senders`.
+The block result is a one-to-one representation of block data returned from an RPC call to a blockchain node along with a few extra field captures like the [State Specimen](https://github.com/covalenthq/bsp-agent#state-specimen) and few others like all `senders`.
 This full specification and its requirement is described well in the [BSP whitepaper](https://www.covalenthq.com/static/documents/Block%20Specimen%20Whitepaper%20V1.2.pdf).

 Generally, the Refiner has the capability to perform arbitrary transformations over any binary block specimen file, concurrently with other transformations.
 This enables simultaneous data indexing, with any consumer of the data slicing and dicing the data as they see fit.